-A leisurely wander into less touristy parts of Athens offers an interesting juxtaposition to this historical character.
-In our times, Athens is a city that would very much like to be defined by its creative communities, resilience and entrepreneurial spirit rather than its economic crisis.
+A leisurely wander into less touristy parts of Athens offers an interesting juxtaposition to this historical character of the city center.
+In our times, Athens is a city that would very much like to be defined by its creative communities, resilience, and entrepreneurial spirit rather than its economic crisis.

 MAP OF MY 3-DAY ATHENS ITINERARY (SAVE & SHARE)

 Use the map below with all the places in my 3-day Athens itinerary to plan your visit- you can also save it for reference.

 Click on the little index icon on the top left to see a list of places and details.
 You can save this map to your Google maps app and you can also share it with someone if you’re planning a trip together.

 3 Days in Athens: What To Do in Athens & Places To Visit

 With three days in Athens, you can visit quite a few of the city’s impressive historical monuments, archaeological sites, museums, bustling markets, lovely parks, and neighborhoods, as well as an island.

 JOURNEY INTO THE PAST AT THE ACROPOLIS OF ATHENS

 Begin your first day at the Acropolis, the most visited monument in Athens and one of the most ancient sites of human civilization in the entire world.

 It is described by UNESCO as the symbol of world heritage and looks upon the city from its high location on the Acropolis rock.
 It is the top thing to do in Athens and the first thing you should do during your 3 days in Athens.
 In fact, this combo ticket that gives you access to the Acropolis and other archaeological sites is a smart choice for your first day in Athens.